crichards17/3D-Fractal-Raytracer/README.md

 ### Front-end controls for Camera and Object parameters

 Next was some WPF / XAML work to implement Camera and Shape inputs and outputs.
 This initial pass is relatively simplistic.
-My priority at this stage was to learn the XAML and get a working implementation so that I cuold continue forward with the rendering development which was otherwise blocked.
+My priority at this stage was to learn the XAML and get a working implementation so that I could continue forward with the rendering development which was otherwise blocked.
 I'll revisit the frontend later on once I have a better idea of the specific functionality I want.

 <img src="https://github.com/crichards17/BoxRayTracer/blob/main/Progression/Captures/02-15_Rendering_Controls.PNG?raw=true" height="300" name="Rendering_Controls" style="display:block;">
 <br><br>